-Vertical ellipsis points indicate the omission of items from a code example or command format; the items are omitted because they are not important to the topic being discussed. [] In command format descriptions, brackets indicate optional elements.
+Vertical ellipsis points indicate the omission of items from a code example or command format; the items are omitted because they are not important to the topic being discussed.

+In command format descriptions, parentheses indicate that, if you choose more than one option, you must enclose the choices in parentheses.

+In command format descriptions, brackets indicate optional elements.
 You can choose one, none, or all of the options.
+(Brackets are not optional, however, in the syntax of a directory name in an OpenVMS file specification or in the syntax of a substring specification in an assignment statement.)

+In command format descriptions, braces indicate a required choice of options; you must choose one of the options listed.

+boldface text

+Boldface text represents the introduction of a new term or the name of an argument, an attribute, or a reason.

+Boldface text is also used to show user input in Bookreader versions of the manual.

+italic text

-(Brackets are not optional, however, in the syntax of a directory name in an OpenVMS file specification or in the syntax of a substring specification in an assignment statement.) boldface text Boldface text represents the introduction of a new term or the name of an argument, an attribute, or a reason.
-Boldface text is also used to show user input in Bookreader versions of the manual. italic text Italic text indicates important information, complete titles of manuals, or variables.
-Variables include information that varies in system output (Internal error number), in command lines (/PRODUCER= name), and in command parameters in text (where device-name contains up to five alphanumeric characters).
-UPPERCASE TEXT Uppercase text indicates a command, the name of a routine, the name of a file, or the abbreviation for a system privilege. - A hyphen in code examples indicates that additional arguments to the request are provided on the line that follows. numbers All numbers in text are assumed to be decimal unless otherwise noted.
+Italic text indicates important information, complete titles of manuals, or variables.
+Variables include information that varies in system output (Internal error number), in command lines (/PRODUCER=name), and in command parameters in text (where device-name contains up to five alphanumeric characters).

+UPPERCASE TEXT

+Uppercase text indicates a command, the name of a routine, the name of a file, or the abbreviation for a system privilege.

+Monospace type

+Monospace type indicates code examples

+and interactive screen displays.

+In the C programming language, monospace type in text identifies the following elements: keywords, the names of independently compiled external functions and files, syntax summaries, and references to variables or identifiers introduced in an example.

+A hyphen at the end of a command format description, command line, or code line indicates that the command or statement continues on the following line.

+numbers

+All numbers in text are assumed to be decimal unless otherwise noted.
 Nondecimal radixes-binary, octal, or hexadecimal-are explicitly indicated.

-1 Getting Started

-Introduction This chapter defines key terms and describes preliminary procedures you must perform before an installation or upgrade.
+This chapter defines key terms and describes preliminary procedures you must perform before an installation or upgrade.

+Key Terms

-Key Terms The following are a few key terms you need to know before you install or upgrade the system:
+The following are a few key terms you need to know before you install or upgrade the system:

 Term Definition Operating system CD-ROM The CD-ROM containing the OpenVMS Alpha operating system.
 This software is supplied in a format that the computer cannot use until you perform an installation or upgrade.
-HS x device A self-contained, intelligent, mass storage subsystem that lets computers in a VMScluster environment share disks.
+HSx device A self-contained, intelligent, mass storage subsystem that lets computers in a VMScluster environment share disks.
 The disk on which you install or upgrade the operating system can be connected to one of these systems (for example, an HSC or HSD).
 InfoServer A general-purpose disk storage server that allows you to use the operating system CD-ROM to install the operating system on remote client systems connected to the same local area network (LAN).
 Local drive A drive, such as an RRD42 CD-ROM drive, that is connected directly to an Alpha computer.
 If you have a standalone Alpha computer, it is likely that all drives connected to the system are local drives.
-Source drive The drive that holds the operating system CD- ROM during the upgrade or installation.
+Source drive The drive that holds the operating system CD-ROM during the upgrade or installation.
 System disk The disk that contains (or will contain) the OpenVMS Alpha operating system in a usable format.
 The installation or upgrade procedure converts the OpenVMS Alpha operating system to this usable format when transferring the software from the operating system CD-ROM to the system disk.
 Target drive The drive that holds the system disk during the upgrade or installation.